bithir/gm-notes/README.md

 ## Contribution
 A massive thanks to the original author Felix Müller (syl3r86 - Paypal: felix.mueller.86@web.de)

-A thank to @JustAnotherIdea for per-page Journal Entry.
+A thank to @JustAnotherIdea for per-page Journal Entry support.

 ### Translations
 This project exists on weblate - see https://weblate.foundryvtt-hub.com/projects/gm-notes/